October 21, 2019

-Many HR tech innovations I see highlight the potential of the technology, more than the HR related challenges for business today.
+Many HR tech innovations I see highlight the potential of the technology, more than the HR-related challenges for business today.
 How HR interprets the business strategy and supports it through the people strategy is different from how HR tech vendors see the application of the technology to HR, or to the business through HR.

-PP: Many HR Managers say they want to digitalize their function but what they actually do is digitize; they take systems and apply them to processes which operate in much the same way they were undertaken before.
+PP: Many HR Managers say they want to digitalize their function but what they actually do is digitize; they take systems and apply them to processes that operate in much the same way they were undertaken before.

 Any adaptation is more often of the process to the system, rather than adjusting the system to fit the desired process.
 It may help boost efficiency, but it rarely increases the ability to create additional value.
 I believe that overcoming the common misunderstanding that efficiency and value can be achieved through the same system is important for HR.
-Similarly, changing systems to fit target processes and prioritising systems that enable value creation are also some of the biggest shifts HR needs when it comes to choosing HR Tech.
+Similarly, changing systems to fit target processes and prioritizing systems that enable value creation are also some of the biggest shifts HR needs when it comes to choosing HR Tech.

-Focusing merely on improving efficiency doesn’t give business a competitive edge anymore.
+Focusing merely on improving efficiency doesn’t give the business a competitive edge anymore.
 Winning in the marketplace today relies more on the ability to create unique value for customers than on the efficient use of resources.
 More often than not, HR primarily looks at tech from an efficiency point of view.

 Efficiency is necessary but not sufficient for business success nowadays, yet HR rarely moves beyond efficiency when considering technology—and that’s a problem.
 There are, of course, some benefits to automation—we “take the human out” of many tasks that can be easily automated, giving humans the opportunity to undertake more complex, creative tasks.
 That said, we are not good at knowing, and insisting, on leaving the human in where we should; we tend to automate what we can rather than what we should from the human perspective.